-we have not heard from you, a phone call or home visit will be made to identify and assess your family needs, to provide assistance, and to ensure regular attendance.
+Our staff is trained in the utilization of positive days and we have not heard from : behavioral management strategies.
+Our teach- you, a phone call or home visit will ers use a proactive approach with clear behav- be made to identify and assess ior expectations that are developmentally ap- your family needs, to provide propriate.